SEARCH

 1Get Ready

 • First, get outside and have a look at the garden.
 Is there any winter damage?
 What’s growing?
 Any repairs needed?
-Take photos.
+Take photos and jot down notes.

 • Look over your notes from last year and start this year’s.
-I sell a printable garden planner here.
+The Empress of Dirt printable garden planner can be used year after year.

 • Start planning.
 What do you want to grow this year?
 Any building projects?
-This has a weekly vegetable seed sowing plan.
+Do you want to get a jump start by starting seeds indoors?
+This has a handy indoor seed starting schedule.

 • Organize your seeds | This shows two smart and simple systems.